alazareva/CBofNScala/README.md

 ## Examples from The Computational Beauty of Nature (Scala/Processing)

 These examples from Gary William Flake's 'Computational Beauty of Nature' book were reimplemented using Scala and Processing.
+Original C code can be found [here](https://github.com/gwf/CBofN).
 The following applications are included in this repository.

 #### L-Systems